mjm41/rc-boat/README.md

 - First attempt: servo worked but DC motors did not.
 I was using 4x AAA for DC motors.
 When I upgraded to 9V, the motors worked without issue.
 - Second attempt: boat spun uncontrollably. propellers must spin in opposite direction to move in a straight line.
 Fixed via software upgrade.
 - Third attempt: power was on for all electronics but no signals were being tx/rx from controller to boat.
 Upgraded controller to 9V and it worked fine after that.
-- Still an issue: left screw often times doesn't spin.
+- Still an issue: left screw often doesn't spin.
 Actively troubleshooting.
-- There is a constant humming which i take to be due to not turning pins to LOW when not using.
+- There is a constant humming which I take to be due to not turning pins to LOW when not using.
 Actively troubleshooting.
 - The design decision to use 1x joystick was not smart.
-You can't do fast turns because when you move joystick all the way to side, it completely slows down (y moves towards center).
+You can't do fast turns because when you move joystick all the way to side, it completely slows down (y-axis moves towards center).
 I'm considering using the button in the joystick and writing code that uses that as a speed autopilot so I can maintain a faster speed while moving rudder.

 ---

 ## License
-MIT
+This project is licensed under the **MIT License**.
+See [`LICENSE`](LICENSE) for details.